“Addiction comes from not realizing you already are what you’re looking for.” – John Zabat-Zinn

 If you are in possession of large quantities of methamphetamine, amphetamines, heroin, cocaine, or marijuana, the court may be required to sentence you to a mandatory prison term ranging from one year to up to life imprisonment and a fine of up to $100,000, depending on the type and quantity of the drug.
 Possessing certain quantities of the ingredients for methamphetamine is also a felony, with punishment of at least 10 years in prison and a fine of at least $25,000.

 And, if you are over 18 and get caught selling or giving drugs to anyone under 18 on school grounds or within 1,000 feet of school grounds, you could get a prison sentence of 10 years up to life in prison and a fine up to $25,000.

 Using someone else’s prescription is a felony.
 The penalty could include a sentence up to four years in prison and a fine of up to $30,000.

 Drug paraphernalia is any equipment designed to grow, make, or use a controlled substance.
 Some examples are a bong, a pipe,

 a grinder, and even cigarette rolling papers.
 Using or possessing drug paraphernalia is illegal and can be punished by up to a year in jail and a fine of up to $1,000.

 Also, giving or selling paraphernalia to someone else when you have reason to know it is going to be used to grow, make, or use a controlled substance – even passing a roach clip back to your friend – could be charged as delivery of paraphernalia, a felony carrying up to 9 years in prison.

 Commonly Abused Drugs

-In addition to legal consequences, drugs use can lead to addiction and other long term health issues, alter your thinking and judgement, and increase your risk of injury or death.
-The National Institutes of Health has detailed information about different types of drugs and their possible health effects.
+In addition to legal consequences, drug use can lead to addiction and other long term health issues, alter your thinking and judgement, and increase your risk of injury or death.
+The National Institute on Drug Abuse website has detailed information about different types of drugs and their possible health effects.